Ryan Pardey: 2003–2007: The Killers

-Halloween Town

-(2008–2009) 7" release
+2008–2009: Halloween Town 7" release

 After returning home from touring with The Killers, Pardey experienced what he refers to as his "darkest most self-destructive period".
-He tells Las Vegas Weekly, "Without Mark Stoermer there'd be no Halloween Town...I knew I needed to stabilize my life.
+He told Las Vegas Weekly: "Without Mark Stoermer, there'd be no Halloween Town...I knew I needed to stabilize my life.
 Mark helped me bring my ideas to life."
 With the encouragement of Stoermer, who was Pardey's roommate at the time, Ryan began writing songs for Halloween Town, a name Pardey has said he used to serve as a metaphor for Las Vegas.
 Stoermer would later play bass for Pardey's band at their first show.

-In 2008, while writing for the album, Pardey test performed the songs for live audiences, opening for such acts as The Whigs, Tokyo Police Club, and The Silent Comedy.
-In Feb 2009, San Diego–based rock band The Shys joined Pardey as his backing band on stage in Las Vegas, and again later that month at Bed Rock Studios in Echo Park.
-Ryan continued to utilize The Shys primarily as his live band, while he began recruiting members of Louis XIV as his studio band, along with The Killers bassist Mark Stoermer.
+In 2008, while writing for the album, Pardey test performed the songs for live audiences, opening for such acts as the Whigs, Tokyo Police Club, and the Silent Comedy.
+In Feb 2009, San Diego–based rock band the Shys joined Pardey as his backing band on stage in Las Vegas, and again later that month at Bed Rock Studios in Echo Park.
+Ryan continued to utilize the Shys primarily as his live band, while he began recruiting members of Louis XIV as his studio band, along with the Killers bassist Mark Stoermer.

 In September 2009, Halloween Town opened for The Killers at the Mandalay Bay Events Center in Las Vegas.
 The band's live performance featured members of The Shys, Louis XIV, and Transfer.
-Immediately after the show, Pardey and company appeared at The Aruba Showroom to celebrate the Las Vegas music festival Neon Reverb, where Halloween Town performed for the release of their EP Summer (The Dreamer From 1997), which the band released on vinyl 7".
-Ryan toured the Midwest as a solo artist in December 2009.
+Immediately after the show, Pardey and company appeared at The Aruba Showroom to celebrate the Las Vegas music festival Neon Reverb, where Halloween Town performed for the release of their EP Summer (The Dreamer From 1997), which the band released on 7" vinyl.
+Ryan toured the Midwestern United States as a solo artist in December 2009.